Fixing the Elementor scroll-to-anchor issue on mobile is crucial for ensuring seamless navigation and a smooth user experience.

 Lack of Targets

-JavaScript, HTML, Or Cache Issues
+JavaScript, HTML, or Cache Issues

 Adjusting scroll behavior using specific widgets or custom CSS can also resolve issues related to anchor links, as modern browsers support native CSS solutions make them more accessible and preferable to JavaScript alternatives.